JetBrains/guide/site/go/tutorials/bookstore_rest_api/interfaces_crud/index.md

 #### Add Author

 The function is responsible for adding a new author to the database.
-It's first attempts is to find the max ID currently in the author database, creating a new `models.Author` instance and setting its ID to `uint(maxID) + 1` to create uniqueness.
+Its first attempts is to find the max ID currently in the author database, creating a new `models.Author` instance and setting its ID to `uint(maxID) + 1` to create uniqueness.
 It then adds the `AuthorModel` to the database.
 If there's an error during this process, it logs the error and returns a failed registration message.
 Otherwise, it successfully returns the new author entry.

 ```go
 func (c Client) AddAuthor(ctx context.Context, author models.Author) (*models.Author, error) {